 When lloydandfloyd reaches 200 Chic Points, she will be in the Style Council!

-what I like to do is reconstruct the things I’m bored with like cutting it up adding spikes or studs stuff like that donate the things I know I will never wear again and if something is damaged beyond repair toss itposted almost 3 years ago
+what I like to do is reconstruct the things I’m bored with like cutting it up adding spikes or studs stuff like that donate the things I know I will never wear again and if something is damaged beyond repair toss itposted about 3 years ago

 I sell them.
 Usually to Plato’s Closet, because they tend to pay a bit more here than other stores.